Millions of people practice yoga each day, but if you asked them what the goal of yoga is they would be at a loss to answer.

 Is it to attain bliss, become super flexible, to look good in our Lululemon?!

-I would argue that the goal of yoga is to attain happiness.
+I would argue that according to the yoga tradition, the goal of yoga is to attain happiness.

 Yes happiness, that mysterious and seemingly unattainable state we all crave.